ghun131/lago-modular-monolith/README.md

 ## Migration for each module

 Generating migration for each module (E.g: entitlement, publisher_portal) is not really an issue whey they share the same database.
-In this app, we're using 2 database `lagu` and `publisher_portal` so to make any change to any database, we must target exactly what database we're trying to make the change.
+In this app, we're using 2 separate database `lagu` and `publisher_portal` so to make any change to any database, we must target exactly what database we're trying to make the change.
 Let's say we want to create a new table called `subscription_charges` for `publisher_portal` database.
 The command should be

 ```sh